ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 #### `appendCBOR: false` or `bytecodeHash: none`

-55% users do not know what that is, whereas 30.8% know but do not need it.
+55% users do not know what `appendCBOR: false` or `bytecodeHash: none` is, whereas 30.8% know but do not need it.
 Only about 13.7% either use it frequently or sometimes.

 ![appendCBOR or bytecodeHash](slide45)

 #### Flattening contracts

-53.9% of total respondents do not flatten their contracts, whereas only 22.5% do.
+53.9% of total respondents do not flatten their contracts, whereas 22.5% do.
 23.6% do not know what that is or how to do it.

 Most of the users who flatten their contracts mentioned that they do so for the purpose of verification.